wttech/bobcat/docs/_docs/guides/first-aem-test.md

   </jcr:content>
 </jcr:root>
 ```
-As you can see it is AEM page exported from crx in xml format.
+As you can see it is an AEM page exported from crx in xml format.
 It contains one text component from We Retail.
-Now using our actions we have to add this page to instance.
-We do it also in `BeforeEach` method:
+Now using our actions we have to add this page to our AEM instance.
+We do it also in the `BeforeEach` method:
 ```java
 (...)
 import com.cognifide.qa.bb.aem.core.pages.sling.SlingDataXMLBuilder;